Best Chocolate Sugar Cookies

 Often these cookies offer a pillowy texture, plenty of sweetness, but not a lot of actual flavor.

-We happen to have one of the most popular (regular) sugar cookie recipes on the web, with an unbelievable airy texture and buttery vanilla flavor.
+We happen to have one of the most popular (regular) sugar cookie recipes on the web, with an unbelievably airy texture and buttery vanilla flavor.

 Therefore, we often get asked questions about cookie add-ins and sugar cookie ingredient tweaks.